mako314/EquipMe/README.md

 For some reason I encountered a bug on the mobile view of iphone12.
 It seems to be fixed now, but I will have to restructure how I do my buttons.

+I can include the package json and package-lock.json in the root if needed.
+Just edit the script in package.json inside of the root one and have it cd into client and run it from there.